tc39/proposal-nullish-coalescing/README.md

 * Daniel Ehrenberg ([github](https://github.com/littledan), [twitter](https://twitter.com/littledan))

 ## Overview and motivation
-When performing optional property access in a nested structure in conjunction with the [optional chaining operator](https://github.com/TC39/proposal-optional-chaining), it is often desired to provide a default value if the result of that property access is `null` or `undefined`.
+When performing property accesses, it is often desired to provide a default value if the result of that property access is `null` or `undefined`.
 At present, a typical way to express this intent in JavaScript is by using the `||` operator.

 ```javascript
 const response = {